The Newton polygon of a planar singular curve and its subdivision: Two combinatorial lemmata

-Consider a convex $m$-thick polygon $B$ (Def.\ref{mthick}).
-Suppose that the minimal lattice width of $B$ is attained in the horizontal direction and is equal to $a$.
-Pick two points $M,L$ on the left vertical side of $B$ and points $N,K$ on the right vertical side, in such a way (Figure \ref{est1}(A)) that the distances $ML$ and $NK$ are equal $m-a$ and so $MNKL$ is a parallelogram.
+Suppose that $B$ is not $(m+1)$-thick and the minimal lattice width $a\leq m$ of $B$ is attained in the horizontal direction.
+Using the $m$-thickness property, we can find two points $M,L$ on the left vertical side of $B$ and two points $N,K$ on the right vertical side in such a way (Figure \ref{est1}(A)) that the distances $ML$ and $NK$ are equal to $m-a$, so $MNKL$ is a parallelogram.
 Let us call it the {\it initial} parallelogram.
+Note that in the case $a=m$ we have a degenerate initial parallelogram with $M=L,N=K$.